-This vegan butternut squash and spinach curry from Simply Gluten Free is perfectly spiced and ideal with a side of rice, yoghurt, lime pickle and a few poppadums.
+This vegan butternut squash and chickpea curry from Simply Gluten Free is perfectly spiced and ideal with a side of rice, yogurt, lime pickle and a few poppadums.

 With the squash, spinach, passata and chickpeas it's undeniably healthy too.
 That's one of the things I love about homemade curries.
 They are not swimming with oil the way a takeaway sometimes can be.
 I would say they're one of the healthiest things you can eat.

 If you like healthier takeaway copycat recipes you might like my dry Indian vegetable curry.
 It's definitely one of the healthiest curries you can get!